 Arrive at Windhoek Airport (airport code WDH) and after clearing customs you’ll be met by our driver and taken straight to the sanctuary, a journey of around 40 minutes.
 Depending your time of arrival, there should be plenty of time to freshen up and make yourself at home before your official welcome and induction session, then dinner !!

 The Veterinary Experience runs for 10 days, Mondays through Fridays with the weekend off in between.
-Your days will be filled with practical activities such as the capture and anaesthesia of various resident animals for sampling and health checks, shadowing our resident vets on their daily activities including any emergencies which may arise.
+Your days will be filled with pre-planned practical activities such as the capture and anaesthesia of various resident animals for sampling and health checks, shadowing our resident vets on their daily activities including any emergencies which may arise.
 Practical sessions are interspersed with engaging presentations about wildlife capture and anaesthesia, behavioural patterns and pharmacology.

 At weekends there’s lots to do…or do nothing at all!
 Take a walk, swim in the pool or book one of the many optional activities available – what better than a horse ride in the desert, mingling with giraffes and watching the beautiful African sunset?
-You may like to join a daytrip into Windhoek city or to visit the San skills academy to try your hand at a range of ancient tribal activities and traditions.

 Itinerary (June and November)